·10 min read

 You're Not Alone

-Approximately 25% of people on a NoFap journey experience a significant flatline.
-It's one of the most documented phenomena in the community.
+Around 25% of people on a NoFap journey hit a significant flatline.
+It's one of the most documented things in the community.
 You're not broken, you're not doing it wrong, and it will pass.